-General Description: The Many-lined Skink is a medium-sized lizard ranging from 4–7 inches (10.2–17.8 cm) in total length, but are often shorter due to incomplete or partially regenerated tails.
-The overall body coloration of the Many-lined Skink is tan and a series of black stripes run longitudinally along the body.
-On the back, two large, bold black stripes separate run the length of the body and taper down as they reach the tail.
-A thin white stripe, bordered by a single row of black scales is positioned dorsolaterally on the body.
-The underside is a pale cream color.
+Description: The Many-lined Skink is a medium-sized lizard ranging from 5–8 inches (13–20 cm) in total length.
+Individuals may be shorter due to incomplete or partially regenerated tails.
+For those with a complete tail, the tail length is more than half of the total length.
+The overall body coloration is tan or light gray with a series of black stripes running down the body.
+Approximately ten stripes run down the length of the back, with some stripes being more obvious than others.
+The back has two large, bold black stripes running the length of the body that taper as they reach the tail.
+A thin white stripe, bordered by a single row of black scales, is positioned dorsolaterally on the body.
+Like other skinks, Many-lined Skinks have limbs that are small and thin, tubular bodies, and distinct ear openings.
+The underside is a pale cream color without markings.
 On some individuals, dorsal stripes may be muted or absent, resulting in a uniformly colored, tan appearance.
-Typically, the scales along the upper and lower jaws are whitish in coloration.
-During the breeding season males are easily differentiated from females by having orange coloration on their chin.
+Typically, the scales along the upper and lower jaws are white.
+Males are easily differentiated from females during the breeding season by having orange or red coloration on their chin.
 Newly hatched individuals are often solid black with a bright blue tail.
 This conspicuously colored tail serves as a lure to direct predatory strikes away from the body, allowing individuals to escape.
-As individuals age, the black coloration fades to tan and stripes begin to appear and the blue tail fades away.
-Similar to the Prairie Skink, the Many-lined Skink has smooth scales, giving it a shiny appearance.
+As juveniles age, the black coloration fades to tan, stripes begin to appear, and the blue tail color fades away.
+Like the Prairie Skink, the Many-lined Skink has smooth scales, giving it a shiny appearance.

-Species Range: This species can be found throughout portions of the central Great Plains from southern South Dakota and Nebraska southwest into Wyoming, Colorado, Utah, Arizona, New Mexico and western Texas.
+Species Distribution: This species can be found throughout portions of the central Great Plains from southern South Dakota and Nebraska southwest into Wyoming, Colorado, Utah, Arizona, New Mexico, and western Texas.

-South Dakota Status: This species is listed on the South Dakota Natural Heritage Program.
-Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).
+South Dakota Status: This species is monitored by the South Dakota Natural Heritage Program.
+Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).